golden gate bridge san francisco

 I had a browse at Dog Eared Books, a locally loved bookstore that specialises in small press and local literature.
 Naturally, couldn’t resist buying something – I bought a beautiful coffee table book called See San Francisco by Victoria Smith, AKA SFGirlByBay.
 I love the simplicity of the format and her beautiful photos of the city.

-dog eared books castro san franciscothe castro san francisco 2
+dog eared books castro san francisco

 Pacific Heights

-We couldn’t stick around in the Castro too long, because we were meeting one of my boyfriend’s colleagues, who had been transferred to the San Francisco office.
+We couldn’t stick around in the Castro too long, because we were meeting one of David’s colleagues, who had been transferred to the San Francisco office.
 We met him at Harry’s Bar in Pacific Heights, which is a beautiful old world sports bar with a genuinely tasty and fresh menu (a nice change!).
 Pacific Heights is one of the most expensive neighbourhoods in San Francisco, so after lunch we made our way to the Lyon Street stairs, ogling the mansions along the way.
 The stairs are a popular workout spot ( the stair case is steeeeep!) and also lookout towards the water.
 The weather had changed once again to cold and gloomy, but I imagine it’s spectacular when the sun’s out.

 Next time…

 I loved my introduction to San Francisco, and know that if I had the opportunity to visit again that I’d stay in the Castro, Pacific Heights or Cow Hollow, and now that I’ve seen most of the sights, spend more time eating, drinking & experiencing more of the city’s arts and culture.
 Next time, I’d love to do an architecture walking tour, another food and history tour of a different neighbourhood and a cooking class.
 I also want to go for lunch at Chez Panisse in Berkeley, tour Alcatraz and take a side trip to Sausalito and the John Muir woods.
-If there was any way I could get onto a small group wine tour, I’d love to go to Napa again.
+If there was any way I could get onto a small group wine tour, I’d love to go to Napa again, otherwise we’d self drive.

 Our next leg of the trip was one of the best – an epic road trip down the Pacific Coast Highway!